truemagic-coder/solana-agent/README.md

 ## Tools

-Tools can be used from plugins like Solana Agent Kit (sakit) or via custom inline tools.
+Tools can be used from plugins like Solana Agent Kit (sakit) or via inline tools.
 Tools available via plugins integrate automatically with Solana Agent.

 * Agents can only call one tool per response
 * Agents choose the best tool for the job